(Re)Imagine

 Mohita Gupta is part of the Private Equity and Consulting team in Acuity Knowledge Partners, Gurgaon.
 Currently, working for a financial technology firm in the customer experience domain.
 She has over 8 years of experience in strategic analysis, business research and consulting – has led projects for business leaders of large organizations across various industries and geographies.

-She has worked with global clients and managed & executed a variety of engagements involving market sizing, competitive intelligence, survey data analysis, market / opportunity assessment across sectors, including financial services, food services, online gaming,..Show More
+She has worked with global clients and managed & executed a variety of engagements involving market sizing, competitive intelligence, survey data analysis, market / opportunity assessment across sectors, including financial services, food services, online gaming, transportation, consumer durables, FMCG, mining and others.
+Other areas of..Show More

 post image 2 Blog